pnkraemer/diffeqzoo/docs/source/getting_started/examples.md

 ```
 Here, one IVP is a first-order problem with multiple parameters, the other one is a second-order problem with a single parameter.
-Second-order ODEs are taken seriously in the `odezoo`, because the second-order form can be solved faster.
+Second-order ODEs are taken seriously in the `diffeqzoo`, because the second-order form can be solved faster.